Skip to main content

 sudo setcap cap_setuid,cap_setgid+p /full/path/to/ceems_api_server

 This will assign all the capabilities that are necessary to run ceems_exporter for all the collectors.
 Using file based capabilities will expose those capabilities to anyone on the system that have execute permissions on the binary.
-Although, it does not pose a big security concern, it is better to assign capabilities to a process.
+Although, it does not pose a big security concern, it is advisable to assign capabilities to a process.

 As operators tend to run the exporter within a systemd unit file, we can assign capabilities to the process rather than file using AmbientCapabilities directive of the systemd.
 An example is as follows: